 - Tolerate aversive emotions to counteract procrastination and disliked content.
 Read this to understand why we procrastinate and how to overcome it.

 - Add personal meaning to learning contexts.
 Personal relevance promotes motivation and creates an intention to apply one’s learning in the real-world.
 Learning with a sense of meaning makes it easier for students.
 Making things relevant and relatable taps into the innate human motivation called sense-making, which enables us to conceptualize all sorts of information.

-- Conceptual interference: Addressing thoughts like “everything we are learning is wrong” so what’s the point.
+- Address thoughts like “everything we are learning is wrong” so what’s the point.
 This is a segway into academic inquiry where students learn to update information and think about how and why information changes over time.

-- Coping with last-minute studies: Addressing thoughts like, “Ok, I screwed up and I don’t have time.
+- Cope with last-minute studies by addressing thoughts like, “Ok, I screwed up and I don’t have time.
 What do I do now?”

 - Counter myths that sustain thoughts like, “I am dumb and stupid.
 I don’t understand anything.
 What’s the point?”

 - Use relaxation techniques and entertainment such as music & games to neutralize distress and lighten up the intense study-mood to make it more fun and enjoyable.
 Having fun while learning has cognitive benefits.

 You can read this article for a detailed how-to overview of evidence-based emotional regulation techniques.
 These will help in countering a number of problems that students face which indirectly affect their performance and learning – mental health, anxiety, stress, aversion, rebellion, etc. They are also useful for teachers to combat the pressure of teaching and they can help students address a wide range of issues.